 Wednesday, September 30, 2009

-In the beginning the company started with the vinification of grapes from the Palmela Region.
-Palmela is a Portuguese wine region centered around the town of Palmela, bordering the Setúbal Peninsula region (east of the town of Lisbon and west of the wine region of Alentejo).
+Initially, the company began with the vinification of grapes from the Palmela Region.
+Palmela is a Portuguese wine region centered around the town of Palmela, bordering the Setúbal Peninsula region (east of the city of Lisbon and west of the wine region of Alentejo).

-The Palmela region used to be under the "Indicação de Proveniencia Regulamentada" (IPR) classification, but due to its efforts to improve quality, recently received the status of "Denominação de Origem Controlada" (DOC).
-It first gained attention for its off dry white wines made from Muscat grapes but has recently turned its attention to producing dry red and white table wines.
+The Palmela region was previously classified under the "Indicação de Proveniencia Regulamentada" (IPR) designation, yet, due to its efforts to improve quality, it has recently been granted the status of "Denominação de Origem Controlada" (DOC).
+It first gained attention for its off-dry white wines made from Muscat grapes, but has recently turned its attention to producing dry red and white table wines.

 Palmela constitutes a sunny district of low hills and sandy soils near the Sado River.
-It is affected by a warm, maritime-influenced climate due to the proximity of the Atlantic ocean and experience minimal rain during the growing season which is ideal for the vines.
-Its sandy soils' vineyards are planted primarily to Periquita and produce mostly soft, agreeable, early maturing wines.
+It is characterized by a warm, maritime-influenced climate due to its proximity to the Atlantic Ocean.
+It experiences minimal rainfall during the growing season, which is ideal for the vines.
+Its sandy soils' vineyards are planted primarily with Periquita and produce mostly soft, agreeable, early-maturing wines.

 In 1998, Comendador Berardo became a major shareholder and continued to uphold the company’s mission of excellence.
 New vineyards were planted, investments were made to update the wineries, new estates were acquired, and the company became a partnership with Lafitte Rothschild.